joakimk/engine_experiment/README.md

 * Authentication and shared spec helper for that.
 * Cross-linking, path helpers where parts don't depend on eachother (admin -> public)
   - Possibly by having sub controller register links, dynamically generate link sections, etc.
-* Evaluate if the overhead is too much.
-* Anything I haven't thought of yet :)

 ### Other people using engines with similar goals in mind